andongluis/nlg-blog/docs/_posts/2019-11-22-Summarization-post.md

 (**INSERT PIC OF ACCURACY TABLE**)

+Despite these gains, it is worth noting that in order to properly train this algorithm, we would need a dataset that has a label for each sentence that states if the sentence is relevant to the summary or not.
+Furthermore, in its document encoder, they process the document backwards to ensure that the first sentences of the document are the ones with highest impact in the document encoding.
+This is based on the news article structure assumption, which might not hold for other sources.

 ## Abstractive Methods

 As mentioned in the introduction, abstractive methods aim to rephrase the source material in a shorter way.
 Given that we are no longer just selecting sentence sfrom the original text, a lot of non-deep learning methods are no longer applicable.
 Furthermore, in order to train the models, the learning setup is often different from the classifier approach.
 Rather than identifying which sentences to select, often the aim is to learn a language model that can predict the next word based on the context and the previous words.

 ### Attention-Based methods

 Attention models have been successfully used for datasets where there are long sequences and we want to capture information from all throughout the sequence (Cohan et al. 2018).
-One of the methods that has captured the attention (lol) of many is (Rush, Chopra, and Weston 2015), with it being one of the first instances of effective neural-based summarization.
+One of the methods that has captured the attention (lol) of many is (Rush, Chopra, and Weston 2015) (repo <a href="https://github.com/facebookarchive/NAMAS" target="_blank">here</a>>), with it being one of the first instances of effective neural-based summarization.
 In this paper, they set out to teach a model how to summarize individual sentences, i.e. how to rephrase and condense a sentence.

 The model seeks out to maximize the probability of a word given the original text and the previous word (i.e. it wants to maximize the language model probabilities); consequently, during training they minimize the following negative log-likelihood equation.